 - You may create any folders you wish to organize the files for your tutorials.
 A standard strategy is to create a folder names tutorials inside your images folder, and then make sub-folders as needed.

-- In the case of the Photoshop CC and Pixlr E tutorials, you must show the technique in a "after and before" format.
+- In the case of the Photoshop CC and Pixlr E tutorials, you must show the technique in a "before" and after" format.
 You can present them side by side in a table, or with a rollover.
 Make sure the "after" and "before" versions are exactly the same size.

 - As with all previous projects, DO NOT TURN OFF CONSTRAIN PROPORTIONS TO RESIZE AN IMAGE!
 Use the Crop Tool, or perhaps the Resize Image Dialog Box, or even the Resize Canvas Dialog Box, depending on the situation.
 But NEVER TURN OFF CONSTRAIN PROPORTIONS to resize an image.
 You will loose major points on your project if you do.
 Your images will also look awful, terrible, and amateurish if you do.